engi-fyi/go-credentials/docs/index.md

 }
 ```
 ## Basic API Overview
-The following secition gives a very basic overview of the `go-credentials` API.
+The following section gives a very basic overview of the `go-credentials` API.
 To view the full details, please visit out Go Doc page.
 ### Factory

 - `New`: creates a new Factory object.